 Copy machines are also often available at hotel business centers.
 Many hotel chains – and even some smaller hotel companies – have a business center that includes one or two desktop computers, a fax machine and a copy machine.

-Some hotel copy machines are free, some cost money you pay to the hotel concierge or are coin operated.
+Some hotel offer this service at no charge, some cost money you pay to the hotel concierge or are coin operated.
 Copies at hotel business centers are generally reserved for patron use only, but if it’s a coin operated copier you may be able to get permission from hotel staff to use it.

-Most larger airports have business centers where copies can be made as well.
+Most larger airports have business centers.
 If you have to go to the airport you can time it so you can make copies while you’re there.
 Expect to pay some type of a fee to make copies at an airport business center.

 Public Office Buildings